Article 1

 6. Replication and limits

 The argument of this article remains intentionally testable.
 The corpus search was conducted at two levels.
-At the broader Tier 1 level, the question was whether Biblical Hebrew attests any single-clause direct-object chain mixing indefinite and definite noun phrases.
+At the broader Tier 1 level, the question was whether Biblical Hebrew attests any single-clause direct-object chain containing an unmarked/category first object followed by a definite object.
 At the narrower Tier 2 level, the question was whether any clause matches the specific Gen 1:1 fingerprint: an unmarked/category first object followed by two definite ’et-marked objects, with asyndeton between items 1–2 and final-only waw before the last.
 In the present sweep, no clear hit was found at either level.

 That negative result should be stated carefully.
 It does not show that the Gen 1:1 reading is ungrammatical.
 What it shows is that the proposed pattern is distributionally under-attested in the currently surveyed corpus.
 At the same time, the sweep did recover the relevant components separately: subject-initial clause frames, repeated ’et marking, final-only waw, early asyndeton, and several kinds of near-miss coordination.
 The absence of the full fingerprint therefore narrows the claim without eliminating it.